Sadomasochism: René Girard

-Modern psychology
+Modern understanding

-There are a number of reasons commonly given for why a sadomasochist finds the practice of S&M enjoyable, and the answer is largely dependent on the individual.
-For some, taking on a role of compliance or helplessness offers a form of therapeutic escape; from the stresses of life, from responsibility, or from guilt.
-For others, being under the power of a strong, controlling presence may evoke the feelings of safety and protection associated with childhood.
-They likewise may derive satisfaction from earning the approval of that figure (see: Servitude (BDSM)).
-A sadist, on the other hand, may enjoy the feeling of power and authority that comes from playing the dominant role, or receive pleasure vicariously through the suffering of the masochist.
-It is poorly understood, though, what ultimately connects these emotional experiences to sexual gratification, or how that connection initially forms.

-Dr. Joseph Merlino, author and psychiatry adviser to the New York Daily News, said in an interview that a sadomasochistic relationship, as long as it is consensual, is not a psychological problem:

-It is usually agreed on by psychologists that experiences during early sexual development can have a profound effect on the character of sexuality later in life.
-Sadomasochistic desires, however, seem to form at a variety of ages.
+Sexual sadomasochistic desires can appear at any age.
 Some individuals report having had them before puberty, while others do not discover them until well into adulthood.
-According to one study, the majority of male sadomasochists (53%) developed their interest before the age of 15, while the majority of females (78%) developed their interest afterwards (Breslow, Evans, and Langley 1985).
+According to a 1985 study, the majority of male sadomasochists (53%) developed their interest before the age of 15, while the majority of females (78%) developed their interest afterwards.
 The prevalence of sadomasochism within the general population is unknown.
 Despite female sadists being less visible than males, some surveys have resulted in comparable amounts of sadistic fantasies between females and males.
 The results of such studies indicate that one's sex may not be the determining factor for a preference towards sadism.

+In contrast to frameworks seeking to explain and categorise sadomasochistic behaviours and desires through psychological, psychoanalytic, medical, or forensic approaches, Romana Byrne suggests that, in the context of sexual behaviours, such practices can be seen as examples of "aesthetic sexuality", in which a founding physiological or psychological impulse is irrelevant.
+Rather, according to Byrne, sadism and masochism may be practiced through choice and deliberation, driven by certain aesthetic goals tied to style, pleasure, and identity, which in certain circumstances, she claims can be compared with the creation of art.